mendhak/mendhak.github.io/posts/2023-02-17-fun-learning-linux-localization.md

 #### It's not always "AM" and "PM"

 Even if the locale uses English letters, it's not always the suffixes "AM" and "PM" that's used.
-Malaysian (ms_MY) uses PG and PTG:
+Malaysian (ms_MY) uses PG (pagi) and PTG (petang):

 `9:15:00 PG`
 `7:45:00 PTG`